rboman77/python_cplusplus/README.md

 ```

-For more information on pybind1l, see
+For more information on pybind11, see
 [this link.](https://pybind11.readthedocs.io/en/stable/)

 # Alternatives to Pybind11

 ## SWIG
-SWIG is a very powerful tool.
+SWIG is a very versatile tool.
 It supports a number
 of languages including Python, Java, and Golang.

 ## gRPC